-Covid-19: School attendance at lowest level of academic year in late January
+Covid-19: Number of pupils in schools drops as Omicron spreads

 Special schools and non-grammar post-primaries had the highest rate of pupil absences.

-The DE data was based on information provided by schools.
+The Department of Education data was based on information provided by schools.

+In Northern Ireland, 41% of all cases in the past seven days have been in people under the age of 19, accounting for almost 12,000 recorded infections.

 One in 10 teachers absent